Changissnz/goals/README.md

 Pacification is not a barrier.
 Pacification is an achievement.
 Pacification means there is no
-worth doing or pursuing anything
-if there is hurt involved.
+perceived worth doing or pursuing anything if there is hurt involved.

 But the means to pacifism do
 not constitute pacifism itself.